KoraSHughes/DataLife/README.md

 > Note: By default, all generation functions (oneshot.py lines 210-235) randomly select each of these parameters with equal probability.
 This means the default state of the simulation is stage 7.
 Also, the seat and screen distributions are defined in oneshot.py lines 28-29 and implemented in lines 199-208.

 ## Requirements:
-- uuid for lottery numbers
+- uuid(1.30) for lottery numbers
 - random, numpy(1.23.1), and pandas(1.4.3) for data handling
 - SequenceMatcher from difflib(0.3.5)
 > Note: this probably works with most versions but these are what we are currently using Optional imports:
-- for the load.ipynb visualizations: plotly express (5.9.0) & matplotlib
+- for the load.ipynb visualizations: plotly express (5.9.0) & matplotlib (3.6.0)
-- for transparency: tqdm
+- for transparency: tqdm(4.64.1)
-- additional distance metrics for school matching: editdistance
+- additional distance metrics for school matching: editdistance(0.8.1)

 ## Links: